Student Government Elections

-Student Government Association elections are held in the spring and fall of each year.
-Spring Elections involve the identification of elected officers and representatives for various positions.
-Fall Elections focus on filling Freshman seats and any other vacant positions.
-An Election Packet is available that contains all relevant information for elections, and is updated each semester.
-It will inform candidates and the campus community about the rules, regulations, and responsibilities of campaigning.
-An elections timeline is made available for review at prior to the launch of the fall and spring Elections cycle.
-You will also need to complete the digitial Nomination Form, there is no need to print a physical copy of this form.
+You can view an Election Packet that contains all relevant information for SGA elections and is updated each semester.
+It informs candidates and the campus community about the rules, regulations, and responsibilities of campaigning.
+An elections timeline will be made available for review prior to the launch of the fall and spring election cycles.

 Who is Eligible to run for Student Government?

-• Students enrolled in at least 12 credit hours this semester.
-Graduate students should be enrolled in at least 6 credit hours this semester.
+• Undergraduate students enrolled in at least 12 credit hours may run for an SGA position.
+Graduate students should be enrolled in at least 6 credit hours.

-• Have a minimum 2.75 cumulative GPA at the time of their nomination, and maintain a cumulative 2.75 GPA or above while in office.
+• Students running for SGA positions must have a minimum 2.75 cumulative grade point average (GPA) at the time of their nomination, and maintain a cumulative 2.75 GPA or above while in office.

 Student Government Duties

-All Student Government members upon winning their seat in Student Government Elections will be expected, regardless of position, to:
+All Student Government members, upon winning their seat, will be expected, regardless of position, to:

-• Attend all weekly SGA meetings on Thursdays at 12:30-1:30 in 128 HB or attend online through the platform chosen by the executive board
+• Attend all weekly SGA meetings on Thursdays from 12:30-1:30 in 128 HB or attend online through the platform chosen by the executive board.

 • Attend any special SGA meetings as called by the SGA President.